-Add yourself to undergraduate or graduate schools alumni sites.
-Usually, sites with “.edu” domain extensions are ranked highly by Google.
+Add yourself to high school, undergraduate or graduate schools alumni sites.
+Usually, sites with “.edu” domain extensions are ranked extremely high by Google.

 12. Update Your Web Site with Meta Tags Title and Descriptions

 Be sure your web site is optimized, ideally for the negative term.
-This could be complicated and might involve an SEO or ORM expert but make sure your name or your company is included in the title metatags of some of your pages.
-The page’s Title is the link that Google displays when searching for you, and without it set up properly, the good information about you won’t be found.
+This could be complicated and might involve an SEO or reputation expert but make sure your name or your company is included in the title metatags of some of your pages.
+The page’s Title is the link that Google displays when searching for you, and without it set up properly, good information is less likely to be found.

 Be very active on social media sites such as Facebook by posting good content.
 These should not be purely promotional but should be geared to engage with your friends.
 Add images, ask questions, and comment on other’s post at least once a day.